libretime/libretime/docs/manual/exporting-the-schedule/index.md

     <div id="scheduleTabs"></div>

-Using the code above and the CSS and image files provided with Airtime, the weekly schedule can be styled to look like this:
+Using the code above and the CSS and image files provided with Libretime, the weekly schedule can be styled to look like this:

 ![](static/Screenshot-87-weekly_schedule_widget.png)

 Optionally, you can display the schedule for the week ahead, as well as the current week.
-This requires the Javascript file *jquery.showinfo.js* supplied with Airtime 2.5.0 or later, where the value of the variable *dow* (for days of the week) includes fourteen rather than seven days:
+This requires the Javascript file *jquery.showinfo.js* supplied with Libretime 2.5.0 or later, where the value of the variable *dow* (for days of the week) includes fourteen rather than seven days:

     var dow = ["monday", "tuesday", "wednesday", "thursday", "friday", "saturday", "sunday", "nextmonday", "nexttuesday",